-“Please, I’m locked out here, if anyone is in there please help me!”
+“Please, I’m locked out here!
+If anyone is in there, please, help me!”

-I tried to focus on my steps while slowly pushing the door shut but the recently wiped floors caused my sneakers to make a screeching sound.
+I tried to focus on my steps, while slowly pushing the door shut but the recently wiped floors caused my sneakers to make a screeching sound.

 Norman’s record player was no longer spinning.
 But hadn’t I just heard it from the back alley?
-My blood ran cold at the thought of someone hiding inside the diner waiting to come out and grab me.
-I had to get to my purse to retrieve my phone.
+My blood ran cold at the thought of someone hiding inside the diner, waiting to come out and grab me.
+I had to get to my purse.
+I needed to retrieve my phone.

-I made my way through the empty booths on tiptoes finally reaching the end, turning a left and entering the kitchen I spotted my purse on the far end of the counter top but froze abruptly to the sound of a door being shut.
+Gaining the courage to start moving again, I shuffled my way to the final booth.
+Turning a left and entering the kitchen, I spotted my purse on the far end of the counter top, but froze abruptly to the sound of a door shutting.